-In the centre of town, your best bet is the informal but chic La Table d'Arthur, 9 rue Bérégovoy.
-You can book on line; otherwise call 00 33 (0)3 74 11 63 99.
+In the center of town, your best bet is the informal but chic La Table d'Arthur, 9 rue Bérégovoy.
+You can book online; otherwise, call 00 33 (0)3 74 11 63 99.
 The ground floor has seating around the bar on high stools and tables around the sides of the restaurant; downstairs there's a more conventional restaurant.
 Menus start at 22 euros and the cooking is an excellent modern take on classic dishes.

 4 Place Ducale